kqdtran/info_extraction_i256/README.md

 While we think our estimate of recall cannot be taken seriously, we think our estimate of precision is reasonable, despite the issues we have discussed above.

-Please see the file prec_rec_output_details.txt for more details about our final result
+Please see the file outputDetails.txt for more details about our final result

 ### Challenges
 We decided to just go with 'location' instead of using all entities that Maluuba returns